evanx/redex/README.md

 The following design is recommended for messages.

-The interface of different message types should be defined, and versioned.
-We should define the mandatory and optional properties, their types e.g. string, int, boolean, and their contracts.
+The interface for each message types can be defined, and should be versioned.
+We define the mandatory and optional properties, their types e.g. string, int, boolean, and their contracts.
 This is useful for assertions during testing, and automated error handling.

 Otherwise transformative processors can be used to coerce messages into the expected format or required version.

-However, we expect multiple versions of processors will be installed to support older messages, for some period.
+However, we expect multiple versions of processors will be installed e.g. to support older messages for some period.

 ## Concurrency